USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 If You're Moving OUT of Florida

-This is where things get tighter.
-Outbound Florida lanes have seen demand increase 15-20% year over year.
-More people leaving means more competition for truck space, especially on the FL-to-TX, FL-to-GA, and FL-to-NY corridors.
+Tighter.
+Outbound demand is up 15-20% year over year.
+More competition for truck space, especially FL-to-TX, FL-to-GA, FL-to-NY.

 If You're Undecided